FirstLegoLeague/launcher/docs/userguide.md

 The `Show only duplicates` button is shown when more than one score has been submitted for the same team and round.
 Clicking the button filters out all scores that are not duplicates.
 This gives the head referee or scorekeeper a way to easily check for duplicate scores, and to correct the error.

-The `Show only bad scores` button is shown when scores cannot be sent to the `Results Display` for any reason.
+The `Show only bad scores` button is shown when scores cannot be sent to the `Scoreboard` for any reason.
 (Details TBD)

-## Results display
+## Scoreboard

-The `Results Display` shows the team scores for the current stage.
+The `Scoreboard` shows the team scores for the current stage.

 <img src="./images/results-display.png" style="width:75%">